-Depending on the type of surgery, the patient may have a temporary or permanent tracheostomy.
-This is a hole or stoma in the neck that allows for healing after surgery.
-Some patients will have a permanent stoma, through which they breathe.
-These patients will need an assistive device to allow them to speak.
+Depending on the type of surgery they have, some individuals may need a temporary or permanent tracheostomy.
+This is a hole, or stoma, in the neck that promotes healing after surgery.

-Radiation therapy is used to kill cancer cells and shrink tumors.
-External beam radiation therapy directs a beam of radiation at the tumor inside the neck from a source outside the body.
+Radiation therapy kills cancer cells and shrinks tumors.
+In external beam radiation therapy, the doctor directs a beam of radiation at the tumor in the neck.

-Chemotherapy uses drugs to kill cancer cells and to enhance and maximize the effects of radiation.
-It may be used to reduce the size of a large tumor before surgery, to improve the surgical and cosmetic outcomes.
+A medical team may use chemotherapy to reduce the size of a large tumor before surgery.
+This can help improve the surgical and cosmetic outcomes.

-The best way to avoid cancer of the larynx is not to smoke or drink excessive amounts of alcohol, as both have been linked to the disease.
+The best way to avoid cancer of the larynx is to avoid smoking or drinking excessive amounts of alcohol.
+Both have strong links to the disease.